 A full-suspension bike will still likely be the choice for a marathon in rockier areas, or even where it’s not ridiculously rough, but there is a lot of pedalling.
 There is also a big advantage in having the right full-suspension bike in a stage race.
 The 2015 Swiss Epic saw an interesting mix of bikes amongst the elite.
 Some were one 100-120mm travel 27.5″ bikes, like the Scott-Odlo team.
 But speaking to the BMC Team, they chose the Teamelite 01 over the Fourstroke, as the climbs were so long, that they preferred the efficiency and lower weight of their hardtails.
 Also, both riders were Swiss, and perhaps very comfortable on the long, technical descents.

-But, if you’re not a professional with physiotherapists to keep you in shape between each stage, chances are a short travel full-suspension bike will suit you best.
-That said, if you love the feel of a hardtail, and you have a very small build and notice the extra 1kg difference to a full-suspension bike, you might be best to stay on a hardtail.
+If you’re not a professional with physiotherapists to keep you in shape between each stage, chances are a short travel full-suspension bike will suit you best.
+If you love the feel of a hardtail, and you have a small build and notice the extra 1kg difference to a full-suspension bike, you might be best to stay on a hardtail.
 This really can be a difficult decision.

 To put some general recommendations, but not rules, out there.
-Something like the Cape Epic suits a short travel full-suspension bike.
+Something like the Cape Epic suits a short travel full-suspension bike, especially as the route becomes more technical.
 Transalp is probably best on a compliant hardtail due to the immense amount of climbing.
 The Crocodile Trophy could go either way, thanks to the ever increasing technical terrain.
-The Swiss Epic might ideally be suited to a light hardtail with a dropper post.
+The Swiss Epic might ideally be suited to a light hardtail with a dropper post if you’re aiming to win overall – but we’d take a good dual suspension bike with a dropper.
 There is no one ideal bike, but few people are likely to do all of those events in one year.

 A 29er will typically be faster rolling on open terrain, while people say that a 27.5″ wheel is more agile.
 But your bikes geometry will actually account for much of the agility you want.
 The best guide here is what more and more manufacturers are doing – size specific wheel sizing.
-Trek, Merida, Yeti… and more bike brands do it with their cross country and marathon focused hardtails and bikes.
-And brands like Giant who swore off 29ers a few years ago are now bringing them back into their range.
+A 29er wheel rolls fast, but to make them fit in some very small frames is too much of a compromise, and designers then use a 27.5″ wheel.
+Cannondale and Trek are two brands that do this, amongst others.

 Frame technology your new bike should have

-Being dropper post friendly might be contentious, but a weight penalty of just 200-300g can have you moving a lot faster, especially if your target events have long descents.
+Being dropper post friendly might not be for you, but a weight penalty of just 200-300g can have you moving a lot faster, especially if your target events have long descents.
 It’s not so much about getting behind the seat, as keeping a good position on the bike to pump and work your bike through technical terrain.
+I won’t consider a bike that isn’t dropper compatible, with internal routing.

 Few full-suspension bikes allow two bottles to be carried within the main triangle, but there are some notable exceptions.
-Cannondale’s new Scalpel SI, Rocky Mountain’s new Element, the Specliazed Epic, plus the latest KTM, and also the Swift Evil Twin amongst a few others, like the new Bulls’ Wild Edge.
+Cannondale’s new Scalpel SI, Rocky Mountain’s new Element, the Specliazed Epic, plus the latest KTM, and also the Swift Evil Twin amongst a few others, like the new Bulls’ Wild Edge, the Canyon Lux and, Momsen Vipa Race and Vipa Ultra and the latest Orbea Oiz

 A matter of drivetrains